sashirestela/cleverclient/README.md

-# cleverclient
+# CleverClient

-A façade to Java's HttpClient component, which makes it easier to execute http operations by employing annotated interfaces.
+Java library that makes it easier to use the Java's HttpClient to perform http operations, using interfaces.